Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Numerical Results and Discussion

 \\

-To examine the effect of quantum statistics, we consider a system of $N=8$ bosons which appears to be large enough for nucleation of first and second vortex states \cite{br99,kmp00}.
-We present in Fig.~\ref{fig:n8_qd} the variation of von Neumann entropy $S_{1}$ and degree of condensation $C_{d}$ with the interaction range $\sigma$ for $N=8$ bosons in different subspaces of $L_{z}$.
-It is observed from Fig.~\ref{fig:n8_qent} that $S_{1}$ decreases with increasing value of $\sigma$ in each subspace of $L_{z}$.
+We now consider a system of $N=8$ bosons which appears to be large enough to exhibit the effect of quantum statistics leading to nucleation of first and second vortex states \cite{br99,kmp00}.
+We present in Fig.~\ref{fig:n8_qd} the variation of von Neumann entropy $S_{1}$ and degree of condensation $C_{d}$ with the interaction range $\sigma$, for $N=8$ bosons in different subspaces of $L_{z}$.
+In Fig.~\ref{fig:n8_qent}, we observe that $S_{1}$ decreases with increasing value of $\sigma$ in each subspace of $L_{z}$.
 This decreasing behavior of $S_{1}$ with $\sigma$ is found to be steep for $L_{z}=0,\ 8,\ 16$, moderate for $L_{z}=4$ and approximately constant for $L_{z}=12$.
-It is to be noted that for a given value of $\sigma$, the entropy $S_{1}$ increases with increasing angular momenta $L_{z}$, except for the first vortex state.
-The value of $S_{1}$ is lower for the first vortex state with $L_{z}=N=8$ compared to the angular momentum state with $L_{z}=4$.
-This is further supported by the fact that for a given $\sigma$, the degree of condensation $C_{d}$ decreases with increasing $L_{z}$, except for the first vortex state $L_{z}=N=8$ and the second vortex state $L_{z}=12$, as shown in Fig.~\ref{fig:n8_doc}.
+It is to be noted from the figure that for a given value of $\sigma$, the von Neumann entropy $S_{1}$ increases with increasing angular momenta $L_{z}$, except for the first vortex state.
+The value of $S_{1}$ is lower for the first vortex state with $L_{z}=N=8$ compared to the state with $L_{z}=4$.
+This is further supported by the fact that for a given $\sigma$, the degree of condensation $C_{d}$ decreases with increasing $L_{z}$, except for the first vortex state $L_{z}=N=8$ and the second vortex state $L_{z}=12$, as seen in Fig.~\ref{fig:n8_doc}.
 Thus, for small values of $\sigma \le 0.4$, the $C_{d}$ {\it versus} $\sigma$ curve for $L_{z}=8$ and $L_{z}=12$ vortical states shift to higher values of $C_{d}$ compared to $L_{z}=4$ state.
-We also notice that in $L_{z}=12$ subspace, the interaction range $\sigma$ of the Gaussian repulsion has hardly any effect on $S_{1}$ and $C_{d}$.
-Further, the $C_{d}$ versus $\sigma$ curves for $L_{z}=12$ and $L_{z}=4$ states intersect at $\sigma=0.4$ and for $L_{z}=12$ and $L_{z}=16$ states at $\sigma=0.8$.
-In the following, now, we discuss the effect of interaction range $\sigma$ on the critical angular velocity of the first vortex with $L_{z}=N$.
+However, for $L_{z}=12$ state, we notice that the interaction range $\sigma$ of the Gaussian potential has hardly any effect on $S_{1}$ and $C_{d}$.
+Further, the $C_{d}$ versus $\sigma$ curve for the second vortical state $L_{z}=12$ intersects the $C_{d}$ curves for $L_{z}=4$ state at $\sigma=0.4$ and $L_{z}=16$ state at $\sigma=0.8$.
+In the following subsection, we discuss the effect of $\sigma$ on the critical angular velocity of the first vortex state with $L_{z}=N$.